 [private role="editor"]Text for Editors[/private]

-Display this text only to Administrators, Editors, and Authors:
+Display this text to Administrators, Editors, and Authors:

 [private role="author"]Text for Authors[/private]

-Display this text only to Administrators, Editors, Authors, and Contributors:
+Display this text to Administrators, Editors, Authors, and Contributors:

 [private role="contributor"]Text for Contributor[/private]

-Display this text only to Administrators, Editors, Authors, Contributors, and Subscribers:
+Display this text to Administrators, Editors, Authors, Contributors, and Subscribers:

 [private role="subscriber"]Text for Subscribers[/private]